Post date:

 Related information

-Dr Karen Donaldson, Research Associate in the Soft Systems Group
+Find out more about Dr Karen Donaldson's research on the Soft Systems Group website